bwann/homelab/blade.md

 a final nut holds it down.

-Likewise for each hard drive I run a machine screw (#8 x 1/2"?) through the blade, thread on a couple of nuts, and then run the screw into the bottom of the hard drive.
+Likewise for each hard drive I run a machine screw (#8 x 1/2"?) through the underside of the blade, thread on a couple of nuts, and then run the screw into the bottom of the hard drive.
 I stand the hard drive about a quarter inch off the blade so air can circulate around it.

 For 2.5" drives, I think they need #6 screws.